-With ICSI, the hormone treatment and oocyte pick-up is done exactly as for IVF.
+With ICSI, the hormone treatment and oocyte pick-up are done exactly as for IVF.
 The only difference is the way that the oocytes are fertilised.

-The fertilisation with ICSI is performed with a special microscope with 'micromanipulators'.
+Skrevet/senest redigeret af: KR Godkendt af: KR Dato (denne version): 2024-02-18 Næste revision: 2027-02-17 The fertilisation with ICSI is performed with a special microscope with 'micromanipulators'.
 With this microscope, an oocyte can be held with a holding pipette and a normal-looking sperm cell can be selected and picked up with an extremely thin pipette.
-The sperm cell is then injected through the egg-'shell' and into the egg.
+The sperm cell is then injected through the egg.'shell' and into the egg.
 After the ICSI fertilisation procedure, the cell divisions continue just like with standard IVF.